icelab/til/source/posts/detect-google-analytics-blocking.html.md

 }
 ```

-By checking for both `window.ga` _and_ `window.ga.create` before calling `preventDefault` we ensure that the link work when Google Analytics is blocked, and that outbound clicks are tracked whenver we can.
+By checking for both `window.ga` _and_ `window.ga.create` before calling `preventDefault` we ensure that the links work when Google Analytics is blocked, and that outbound clicks are tracked whenever we can.